-We love old labels and this one is extra special.
-The skull and crossbones symbol indicates that this is a poison.
-The vintage label is printed in red like most pharmacy labels from the early 20th century.
 The back of the label has a gummed backing indicating a water-moistened adhesive.
-Now we don't suggest that you lick these to adhere to your project as we're not sure of the origins or content of the glue.
+Please don't lick these to adhere to your project as we're not sure of the origins or content of the glue.
 You can use any water-based glue to adhere it to your project.
 Or, if you dare, dampen the adhesive lightly with a well-squeezed sponge (don't use too much water!) and hope for the best!

 AQUA AMMONIA POISON Directions for Treatment - Antidotes External - Flood with water, then wash with vinegar.
 Internal - Give vinegar, or juice of lemon, grapefruit, or orange, copiously.
 Follow with olive oil.
 Eyes - Wash out with 5% boric-acid solution.
 Call physician. ____________________________